bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 ...
 ```

-Short Quiz Q1.
+Short Quiz 1.
 Which of the following option is the best way to protect your private keys?

+Ans: Write your key down on a piece of paper yourself and hid it somewhere.

-* Split your key into chunks and give them to different people for safe keeping.
+Other options include key sharding, ie split your key into chunks and give them to different people for safe keeping.

+Short Quiz 2.
+Revealing your wallet's public key provides a small chance for other people to guess your private key.

+false

 ## Chapter 5